TheLuoGuy/TheLuoGuy/README.md

-- 👋 Hi, I’m @TheLuoBoy
+- 👋 Hi, I’m @TheLuoGuy
 - 👀 I’m interested in web developement, data science.
 I love collaborating with people so as to be abe to learn new skills and also teach other what I know.
 Getting me hooked up to do projects woud really be helpfull as i am an open minded person willing to try out a lot of new things that people may term as crazy....
 - 🌱 I’m currently a computer science student at Mbarara University of Sci. and Tech
 - 💞️ I’m looking to collaborate on on as many projects as possible as i love creating.
 I would really be so grateful for any opportunities.